AlphaGameDeveloper/OwOFetch/CONTRIBUTING.md

 ## Conclusions

-I'll take some space to thank all the [contributors](https://github.com/TheDarkBug/uwufetch/graphs/contributors) that make this project better every day.
+I'll take some space to thank all the [contributors](https://github.com/AlphaGameDeveloper/OwOFetch/graphs/contributors) that make this project better every day.

+Also, huge thanks to [@TheDarkBug](https://github.com/TheDarkBug) for making the original UwUFetch.
+It is because of that project that this one can exist.